MrMAKHIJA/Tell-Us-About-Yourself/README.md

 # Tell Us About Yourself

 ## Project Overview
 *Tell Us About Yourself* is a web-based application that allows users to input their personal information through a user-friendly interface.
-This project demonstrates the use of HTML, CSS And JavaScript. project was created with the assistance of Microsoft Copilot.
+This project demonstrates the use of HTML, CSS,JavaScript And Python.
+Project was created with the assistance of Microsoft Copilot.

 ## Features
 - User-friendly interface